Raiondesu/eventhoven/README.md

 > **Note**\
 > Always store a reference to your custom log function.\
-> Without this reference it will be impossible to turn off the debug mode.
+> Without this reference, it will be impossible to turn off the debug mode.

 ---